Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 generateASRs[in,h,out] finds all amplitudes and amplitude sum rules (ASRs) for a given system.

 Arguments:
-- in (List): Contains U-spins (Real) OR particle multiplets (List of Strings) in the incoming state.
+- in (List): Contains U-spins (Real) or particle multiplets (List of Strings) in the incoming state.
-- h (List): Contains U-spins (Real) OR coefficients (List of Symbols) in the Hamiltonian.
+- h (List): Contains U-spins (Real) or coefficients (List of Symbols) in the Hamiltonian.
-- out (List): Contains U-spins (Real) OR particle multiplets (List of Strings) in the outgoing state.
+- out (List): Contains U-spins (Real) or particle multiplets (List of Strings) in the outgoing state.

 Options:
-- phys (True|False): Indicates whether function arguments contain U-spins (False) or particle multiplets/CKM factors (True).
+- phys (True|False): Indicates whether function arguments contain U-spins (False) or particle multiplets/Hamiltonian factors (True).
 Default: phys->False.

 Returns:
 - system (Association): All information about the system's representations, amplitudes, and ASRs.
 Keys and values: